Georg Wilhelm Friedrich Hegel: Objective spirit, or sociopolitical philosophy

-Hegel describes the state of his time, a constitutional monarchy, as rationally embodying three cooperative and mutually inclusive elements.
+Hegel describes the state of his time, a constitutional monarchy, as rationally embodying three mutually inclusive elements.
 These elements are "democracy (rule of the many, who are involved in legislation), aristocracy (rule of the few, who apply, concretize, and execute the laws), and monarchy (rule of the one, who heads and encompasses all power)."
 It is what Aristotle called a "mixed" form of government, which is designed to include what is best of each of the three classical forms.
-The division of powers "prevents an single power from dominating others."
+The separation of powers "prevents a single power from dominating others".
 Hegel is particularly concerned to bind the monarch to the constitution, limiting his authority so that he can do little more than to declare of what his ministers have already decided that it is to be so.

 The relation of Hegel's philosophy of right to modern liberalism is complex.
 He sees liberalism as a valuable and characteristic expression of the modern world.
 However, it carries the danger within itself to undermine its own values.
 This self-destructive tendency may be avoided by measuring "the subjective goals of individuals by a larger objective and collective good."
 Moral values, then, have only a "limited place in the total scheme of things."
 Yet, although it is not without reason that Hegel is widely regarded as a major proponent of what Isaiah Berlin would later term positive liberty, he was just as "unwavering and unequivocal" in his defense of negative liberty.

-If Hegel's ideal sovereign is much weaker than was typical in monarchies his time, so too is his democratic element much weaker than is typical in democracies of modern times.
+If Hegel's ideal sovereign is much weaker than was typical in monarchies of his time, so too is his democratic element much weaker than is typical in democracies of modern times.
 Although he insists upon the importance of public participation, Hegel severely limits suffrage and follows the English bicameral model, in which only members of the lower house, that of commoners and bourgeoisie, are elected officials.
 Nobles in the upper house, like the monarch, inherit their positions.

 The final part of the Philosophy of Objective Spirit is entitled "World History."
 In this section, Hegel argues that "this immanent principle [the Stoic logos] produces with logical inevitability an expansion of the species' capacities for self determination ('freedom') and a deepening of its self understanding ('self-knowing')."
 In Hegel's own words: "World history is progress in the consciousness of freedom – a progress that we must comprehend conceptually."